Synthird/trigonometric-reciprocal-identities/lua/README.md

 ### trigreciprocal.csc(angleinradians: number) | Returns a number in radians

+- The reciprocal of sin.
-Returns the cosecant of angleinradians.
+- Returns the cosecant of angleinradians.

 $csc(number) ={{1} \over {sin(number)}}$